Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 Lessons Learned:

-~ Growing my own veggies has taught me how difficult is the whole process, I've mad respect for farmers than before and also teached me on food waste.
+~ Growing my own veggies has taught me how difficult the whole process is, I've mad respect for farmers than ever before.

 ~ At the moment I'm dealing with cabbage worms in Bed 4, Brassicas veggies can grow in winter and attracts fewer pests than in summer, so I think I'm going to grow them in winter next time.